radixdlt/scrypto-challenges/3-lending/LendingDApp/README.md

 $ export borrow_nft=030ce6b265aeab99a94aa57bf3b6086255dd4a3e0b2f262229848f
 $ export lnd=03c20299928dc86cb3f8571b8843e4e10e38931f977b5ac47e4610
 ```
-### Example1: Lending tokens and getting back
+### Example 1: Lending tokens and getting back

-Now we can register the account and then finally start using the Dapp
+Now we can register the account and then finally start using the Dapp.
+The 'register' method gives the account non-fungible token that contains:
+    - the number_of_lendings the account has successfully completed
+    - if the l1 level has been reached
+    - if the l2 level has been reached
+    - if an operation is in progress

 ```sh
 $ resim call-method $component register